-Martin’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Martin’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Martin is worth considering.

-The per capita income in Martin in 2022 was $40,330, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $161,320 for a family of four.
+The per capita income in Martin in 2022 was $31,710, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $126,840 for a family of four.
 However, Martin contains both very wealthy and poor people as well.

 The people who call Martin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Martin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Martin include Irish, German, English, Scottish, and Polish.
+Important ancestries of people in Martin include Irish, German, English, Italian, and Welsh.

 The most common language spoken in Martin is English.
 Other important languages spoken here include Italian and Polish.